claroline/Claroline/README.md

 - Firefox downloaded video has a chopped sound and can be properly read **in web browser only**
 - Only one process/browser can access the camera/mic device at a time.

+## Requests

+Go to [Claroline](https://github.com/claroline/Claroline/issues) if you want to ask for new features.

+Go to [Claroline Support](https://github.com/claroline/ClaroSupport/issues) if you encounter some bugs.

 ## Authors

 * Donovan Tengblad (purplefish32)